 The Research Fund supports thyroid research and includes contributions from the Combined Federal Campaign, United Way and Independent Charities of America.
-The ATA is a Health and Medical Research charity under the Combined Federal Campaign.
-There were no temporarily restricted research funds at December 31, 2014.
+The ATA is included in the Combined Federal Campaign (CFC) as a member of Health & Medical Research Charities of America federation.
+There were no temporarily restricted research funds at December 31, 2015.